 When one considers such things as the origins of the particular accounts, the time at which they were written, and their particular purpose, the differences become understandable.
 Such differences, far from discrediting the accounts, enable us to see with clarity, the solid core of information that they wish to convey.

-It is apparent from these four pieces of documentary evidence, that it was against Jehoiakim that Nebuchadrezzar marched, and that he did on Adar 2nd 596 BCE, capture and kill him.
+It is apparent from these four pieces of documentary evidence, that it was against Jehoiakim that Nebuchadrezzar marched, and that he did on Adar 2nd 596 BC, capture and kill him.
 In his place, Nebuchadrezzar appointed Jehoiakim's son, Jehoiachin.
 Three months later he 'sent' for Jehoiachin, took him captive to Babylon (where he remained 37 years), and installed Zedekiah on the throne.

 If the Biblical Chronological Details are considered to be correct, then they are provided in artificial years.